oprypin/crsfml/gitbook/graphics-shader.md

 shader = SF::Shader.from_memory(vertex_shader, fragment_shader)
 ```

-And finally, like all other CrSFML resources, shaders can also be loaded from a [custom input stream](system-stream.md "Input streams tutorial") with the `from_stream` function.
+And finally, like all other SFML resources, shaders can also be loaded from a [custom input stream](system-stream.md "Input streams tutorial") with the `from_stream` class method.

 If loading fails, don't forget to check the standard error output (the console) to see a detailed report from the GLSL compiler.

 ## Using a shader

-Using a shader is simple, just pass it as an additional argument to the `draw` function.
+Using a shader is simple, just pass it as an additional argument to the `draw` method.

 ```ruby
 window.draw(whatever, SF.render_states(shader: shader))